fproulx/tastybits/NOTES.md

+These notes detail works on figuring out the data fields stored in the standardized bar code data on Québec's restaurant bills.

 # General notes #
   * PDF417 barcode with BASE64 encoded binary payload
   * Always 0x7A bytes long == 122 bytes == 976 bits